jrevon1/WoW-Macros/README.md

 # What is this?

   A macro for World of Warcraft Classic for all-in-one damage and healing, with mouseover and target priority, and downranking using a preferred toggle key.
+These are partly notes to myself, and partly a place to store this macro between devices, and it even works when addons would normally need to be updated.

 # Wait, what?
 Why?